nlsfi/hakunapi/examples/finnish_addresses/README.md

 For the following we will assume you to have a PostgreSQL/PostGIS instance running on localhost port 5432.
 Any modern (9.6+) version of PostgreSQL/PostGIS should work.

-First let's setup a database and a user for our (or you can use pre-existing db and user if you want and skip this section).
+First let's setup a database (or you can use pre-existing db and user if you want and skip this section).

 ```
 CREATE DATABASE address_fin ENCODING = 'UTF8';
 \c address_fin
 CREATE EXTENSION postgis;
-CREATE USER address_reader PASSWORD 'test';
-GRANT ALL ON DATABASE address_fin TO address_reader;
 ```

 ### Load the data into the database

 Create the tables to represent the raw data and load the data in
 ```
-psql -h localhost -d address_fin -U address_reader -f create_tables.sql
+psql -d address_fin -f create_tables.sql

-psql -h localhost -d address_fin -U address_reader -c "\copy suomi_osoitteet (
+psql -d address_fin -c "\copy suomi_osoitteet (
 rakennustunnus,
 sijaintikunta,
 maakunta,